Hospitality Investors Trust Losses – HIT REIT– $8.75/share

 Free Consultation with a Securities Attorney

-Did you lose money investing in Hospitality Investors Trust Inc. at the recommendation of your broker?
-If so, The White Law Group may be able to help you recover your losses by filing a FINRA Arbitration claim against the brokerage firm that sold you the investment.
+If you are concerned about Hospitality Investors Trust losses, The White Law Group may be able to help you by filing a FINRA Arbitration claim against the brokerage firm that sold you the investment.

 For a free consultation with a securities attorney, please call The White Law Group at 888-637-5510.